 Our fully online curriculum incorporates training in core vet tech subject areas and lets you focus your studies in a specific area of veterinary studies like practice management or public health.

 The core vet tech curriculum provides at least 70 credit hours of coursework in topics required by the American Veterinary Medical Association (AVMA), including:

-- 20 credit hours in foundational subject areas including science, math and communication skills.
+- 23 credit hours in foundational subject areas including science, math and public hours.